 While most of the rhetoric is around in-school recruitment and retention, there has been little corresponding growth in professional-development opportunities for those responsible for the education of teachers.
 There has never been a more important time for investment in SCITT and School Direct providers and, especially, teacher educators whose remit it is, ultimately, to provide schools with high-quality candidates.
 We already offer a suite of teacher educator programmes to develop the knowledge and skills of those people working in schools who support and educate other teachers, including newly appointed mentors, coaches, CPD coordinators, CPD facilitators and teaching-school managers.

 We need to ensure there is continued support for partnership working and a change in the dialogue from schools-led or HE teacher-training providers to a recognition that both are valuable and both are needed for a vibrant, choice-driven marketplace.
 For example, the NASBTT and the Universities Council for the Education of Teachers already work closely together, and if there are plans to develop NPQ-style qualifications for teacher educators, we are both excellently placed to be providers for these.

 10. Funding (yes, it all comes down to that)

 Schools remain concerned about the costs of the ECF, which could really be a game-changer.
 However, without the resources necessary, this initiative could fail to deliver its promises.
-We must avoid the creating on a new and expensive structure to support the ECF when ITT providers are already ideally placed to develop a network of highly trained, expert mentors who could be deployed into schools.
-Again, this will need funding and genuine recognition to be given to the role within schools.
+We must avoid the creation of a new and expensive structure to support the ECF when ITT providers are already ideally placed to develop a network of highly trained expert mentors who could be deployed into schools.
+Again, this would need funding and genuine recognition to be given to the role within schools.